Information on this page generally applies to students who are interested in taking first year physics & astronomy courses.

 Advanced Placement and Transfer Credit

 - If you received sufficiently high grades in Advanced Placement Physics 2, or International Baccalaureate Certificate Physics HL, or British-patterned A-level Physics, you may receive exemption from or credit for PHYS 131 lecture-only course.
-However, this does not include the lab component formerly included in PHYS 101 (now PHYS 131); Lab credits are now separate courses PHYS 119 and PHYS 109 (Enriched).
+However, this does not include the lab component formerly included in PHYS 101 (now PHYS 131); Lab credits are now separate courses PHYS 119 and PHYS 109 [*2020W: Enriched follow-up lab PHYS 109 is not being offered at this time].
 If you are uncertain about advanced placement credit, you can register for PHYS 131 to ensure a seat, and drop it later.
 If you plan to get a UBC physics or astronomy degree, we recommend that you take PHYS 106 or 117.

 - If you received sufficiently high grades in AP Physics C, you may receive credit for PHYS 117 or 118.
 However if you plan to get a UBC physics or astronomy degree, we recommend that you contact the First Year Physics Advisor about taking PHYS 106, 108, 119 and 109 explicitly.